 Courtesy: NU Media Relations

-The Huskers will continue preparation for Ohio State on Tuesday.
-Kickoff on Saturday is set for 6:30 p.m. and will be televised nationally on Fox Sports 1 as well as carried on the Husker Sports Network.
-Check Huskers.com for more information.
+The Huskers return to practice tomorrow afternoon as they continue to prepare for their Homecoming game against Rutgers on Saturday.
+Kickoff is set for 2:30 p.m. and will be streamed on BTN as well as carried on the Husker Sports Network.
+Check out Huskers.com for more information.